Facebook researchers propose an AI assistant for Minecraft

 “Despite the numerous important research directions related to virtual assistants, they themselves are not ideal platforms for the research community.
 They have a broad scope and need a large amount of world knowledge, and they have complex codebases maintained by hundreds, if not thousands of engineers,” wrote the coauthors in a preprint paper published on Arxiv.org.
 “Furthermore, their proprietary nature and their commercial importance makes experimentation with them difficult.
 Instead of a ‘real world’ assistant, we propose working in the sandbox construction game of Minecraft.”

-For those unfamiliar, Minecraft is a voxel-based building and crafting game with procedurally-created worlds containing block-based trees, mountains, fields, animals, non-player characters (NPCs), and so on.
+For those unfamiliar, Minecraft is a voxel-based building and crafting game with procedurally created worlds containing block-based trees, mountains, fields, animals, non-player characters (NPCs), and so on.
 Blocks are placed on a 3D voxel grid, and each voxel in the grid contains one material.
 Players can move, place, or remove blocks of different types, and attack or fend off attacks from NPCs or other players.

 Still, the paper’s coauthors assert that Minecraft’s task space and environment have “regularities” that could be used to simplify task execution.
 For instance, sets of language/action templates for generating example task commands could be used to build training data and inform the structure of the bot’s underlying NLU models.
 Moreover, Minecraft’s structure could function as a knowledge resource shared between AI and player.
 For example, if a user asks the assistant to “build a smiley,” the agent could infer that “a smiley” is a kind of block object because “build” is a common task the bot would already understand.